Master the Art of Slurry Pump Packing Replacement

 8. After adding the new packing, put on the packing gland and tighten the adjusting screws evenly.

-9. Rotate the shaft for 3-5 turns to check the tightness of the packing and whether it rotates smoothly.
+9. Rotate the shaft for 3 – 5 turns to check the tightness of the packing and its smooth rotation.

 10. Open the pump inlet valve and start the pump according to the operating procedures for testing.